Fun (Daniel Johnston album): Label courtship

 By 1991, Johnston was institutionalized at the Austin State Hospital after relocating to Waller, Texas, with his family.
 During this period, Johnston's popularity continued to grow, with Kurt Cobain wearing a shirt featuring the Hi, How Are You cover in several publicity events, most notably at the 1992 MTV Video Music Awards.
 The shirt's visibility led to increased publicity for Johnston.

 Around that time, Terry Tolkin contacted Johnston's manager, Jeff Tartakov, about signing him to Elektra Records.
 Tartakov, Tolkin, and Johnston met in the waiting room of Austin State Hospital and had a half-hour business meeting, resulting in a contract taking careful consideration into Johnston's situation.
 The label would provide Johnston with a physician, not require him to tour, and not drop him for failure to promote a record.
 Tartakov referred to this as "The most one-sided contract in favor of artists' rights that had ever been drawn up."
 Elektra intended to sign Johnston for his entire career, with eight records planned.

 Over the next few months, Tartakov and Tolkin waited for Johnston's health to improve.
 Meanwhile, Tartakov was contacted by Yves Beauvais, Vice President of A&R for Atlantic Records, who was interested in signing Johnston.
 Tartakov told him they were close to signing with Elektra, which launched a bidding war with a $100,000 possibility.

 Once Daniel was released from Austin State, he became paranoid about Elektra, worried that they were satanic and that Elektra recording artists Metallica would "beat and kill him."
 As such, the deal was abandoned.
 Tartakov eventually discovered he had been replaced as Johnston's manager by Tom Gimbel.
 Johnston had discovered Gimbel after visiting Austin-based record label Amazing Records.
 After giving the receptionist a tape, Gimbel recognised Johnston and followed him out to give him his card.
 Months later, Johnston hired Gimbel as his manager.
 Gimbel insisted he had no experience as a manager, but Johnston convinced him to try.

-Within weeks of Gimbel's hiring, in February 1994, Johnston was signed to Atlanta.
+Within weeks of Gimbel's hiring, in February 1994, Johnston was signed to Atlantic.
 The new contract featured no provisions to deal with Johnston's illness, with an emphasis on releasing the album as soon as possible.